 - Roses prefer a soil pH ranging from 6.5 to 6.8.
 Soil pH levels govern nutrient availability.

 - Maintaining the correct soil pH level is especially important when it comes to the uptake of phosphorus, which is the P in the NPK series of numbers you see on fertilizer packages.
-While it is critical that your roses receive sufficient phosphorus, Carolyn Elgar warns (on Rose.org) against overcompensating by continually adding phosphorus (you can end up with too much of a good thing).
+While it is critical that your roses receive sufficient phosphorus, avoid overcompensating by continually adding phosphorus (you can end up with too much of a good thing).

-- If all that sounds a bit intimidating, Jill Barnard, also writing for Rose.org, simplifies matters by recommending that beginners use a 10-10-10 rose fertilizer, "applied every four weeks."
+- If all that sounds a bit intimidating, a simple recommendation for beginners is to use a 10-10-10 rose fertilizer, "applied every four weeks."